WellBB/investment_forecast_for_opening_a_franchise/README.md

-# ETL_fundamentals
+# investment_forecast_for_opening_a_franchise
-Exercise aimed at applying ETL fundamentals to treat a dataset.
-In the project, a dataset is extracted and transformed from some guidelines, which are pointed out in the code.
-At the end, the entire dataset prepared to be loaded in a data analysis step is displayed.
+Mini-project to predict the initial investment required by a franchise from the annual fee charged by the franchisor.
+The intention was to apply machine learning concepts (linear regression model) to generate a model that can provide the value of the initial investment from the provision of the value in the annual franchise fee.